fabriziosalmi/tad/USER_GUIDE.md

 **Happy Chatting! 🎉**

-*For developers: See FASE_1_COMPLETE.md for technical architecture*
+*For developers: See architecture documentation for technical architecture*